StefanoUsanza-Reg/MYSQL_test/README.md

 <i>(SCENARIO 4:)</i>

-<b>GIVEN</b>  una richiesta di acquisto di 8X tastiere meccaniche fatta il 24 settembre, priority Economic
+<b>GIVEN</b>  An order of 8 mechanical keyboards made on September 24, priority Economic

 <b>WHEN</b> Supplier 1 has 20pcs in stock at 50€ each.
 Min. days to ship order is 5